tahseenadit/JFF/DJango Python/DJango/Understanding urlpatterns.md

+Suppose we have a file urls.py in our project.
 Lets look at the code in urls.py file of our project folder.

 ```
 from django.conf.urls import include, url